Flexiana/framework/doc/jwt.md

 ```

-`:out-claims` key contains keys to inform claims when signing the JWT.
+- `:out-claims` key contains keys to inform claims when signing the JWT.
+  * `:exp` and `:nbf` (expiration and not before, respectively) should be a value in seconds and when the JWT is beign signed will be added to the current time. `:exp` sets the token's expiration, while `:nbf` tells the validator to not accept the token before the time provided by it.

-`:in-claims` key has the keys to verify the JWT claims.
+- `:in-claims` key has the keys to validate the JWT claims.
+  * `:leeway` and `:max-age`  should be a value in seconds.
+The `:leeway` key is used to give some leeway in not-before and expiration claims validation. `:max-age` is another way to set an expiration on the JWT, it will compare the `:iat` (issued at time) claim with the current time, and if it has extrapolated the seconds set in `max-age`, the validation will fail.